umco/umbraco-ditto/docs/usage-basic.md

-# Usage

 ## Basic usage - `As<T>` extension method

 For basic use of Ditto, let's start with a standard DocumentType with a few properties: Title, BodyText and Image:

 ![Umbraco DocType properties](umbraco-doctype-properties.png)

-From that we will base the structure of our POCO model on those properties, we'd manually create a C# class:
+Using those properties as the structure of our view-model (POCO class), we can manually create a C# class:

 ```csharp
 public class MyTextModel